grunklejp/mmo-tic-tac-toe/README.md

   - [x] check for stalemate
   - [x] clear boards recursively on stalemate
   - [ ] validate on server that users can only make moves on the highest level (6)
+  - [ ] empty cells in won boards should be greyed out